What is a Green Screen?

 A green screen is simply a big backdrop – be it a large piece of green fabric or even a green tablecloth – that is used to make a background “green”.
 The fabric can be hung on a wall or large metal backdrop and is best if can also cover a segment of the floor in front as well.
 Basically, you want the green fabric to encompass the area you will be taking a video/picture of.

 How Do Green Screens Work?

-Green Screens work by combining images/video from two sources into a single image.
+Technically speaking – Green Screens work by combining images/video from two sources into a single image.
 The two sources are layered on top of each other, with parts of the top layer being filtered out to allow the bottom layer to show through.
-The green screen/chroma key filter that looks for and then renders transparent a particular colour (in this case, green).
-Green is often chosen because it is not a colour found in any human skin tones, thus preventing the people being filmed from being filtered out.
+The green screen/chroma key filter looks for and then renders transparent, a particular colour (in this case, green).

 Depending on the program you use, the process may look a little different.
 It can be broken down into 2 main categories:

 - Filming in front of a green screen with the desired image being superimposed simultaneously.

 - Filming in front of a green screen with the desired image being superimposed later during editing.

 Green Screen Apps

 - iOS: Green Screen by Do Ink ($3.99; Website / App Store)

 - Android: Green Screen Pro ($2.50; Google Play Store)